elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-do-ecosystem-services-provided-by-marine-ecosystems-contribute-to-economic-and-ecological-benefits.md

 url: /learn/education-studies/questions/how-do-ecosystem-services-provided-by-marine-ecosystems-contribute-to-economic-and-ecological-benefits
 score: -1.0
 related_article1:
-    id: 168160
+    id: 168152
-    title: What is the role of predictive modeling in ecological studies, and how do hindcasting and forecasting differ?
+    title: >-
+        What characteristics make a hypothesis testable and falsifiable, and why is repeatability important in science?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-role-of-predictive-modeling-in-ecological-studies-and-how-do-hindcasting-and-forecasting-differ
+    url: /learn/education-studies/questions/what-characteristics-make-a-hypothesis-testable-and-falsifiable-and-why-is-repeatability-important-in-science
 related_article2:
-    id: 168149
+    id: 168154
-    title: How do local and global impacts of human activities differ in the context of the Anthropocene?
+    title: >-
+        What are the key structural and functional aspects of coral reefs, and how do symbiotic relationships play a role?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-local-and-global-impacts-of-human-activities-differ-in-the-context-of-the-anthropocene
+    url: /learn/education-studies/questions/what-are-the-key-structural-and-functional-aspects-of-coral-reefs-and-how-do-symbiotic-relationships-play-a-role
 related_article3:
-    id: 168148
+    id: 168159
-    title: What are the defining features of the Anthropocene, and how do they illustrate human effects on the biosphere?
+    title: >-
+        How do descriptive ecological models, such as food chains, help in understanding energy flow in ecosystems?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-defining-features-of-the-anthropocene-and-how-do-they-illustrate-human-effects-on-the-biosphere
+    url: /learn/education-studies/questions/how-do-descriptive-ecological-models-such-as-food-chains-help-in-understanding-energy-flow-in-ecosystems
 related_article4:
-    id: 168158
+    id: 168159
-    title: What are the primary causes of deforestation, and how does it impact biodiversity and human activities?
+    title: >-
+        How do descriptive ecological models, such as food chains, help in understanding energy flow in ecosystems?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-primary-causes-of-deforestation-and-how-does-it-impact-biodiversity-and-human-activities
+    url: /learn/education-studies/questions/how-do-descriptive-ecological-models-such-as-food-chains-help-in-understanding-energy-flow-in-ecosystems
 related_article5:
-    id: 168157
+    id: 168149
-    title: What are the effects of ocean acidification and temperature rise on marine life, and how do these factors interact?
+    title: >-
+        How do local and global impacts of human activities differ in the context of the Anthropocene?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-effects-of-ocean-acidification-and-temperature-rise-on-marine-life-and-how-do-these-factors-interact
+    url: /learn/education-studies/questions/how-do-local-and-global-impacts-of-human-activities-differ-in-the-context-of-the-anthropocene
 ---

 &nbsp;